ericstephens/ericstephens.github.io/resume.md

 # Experience

-## VP Enterprise Architecture & Strategy, Fidelity Investments - 09/2021 - present
+## VP Business Architecture & Strategy, Fidelity Investments - 09/2021 - present
-Responsible for strategy development for middle- and back-office applications within Finance, HR, Risk domains.
+Responsible for evolution of for middle- and back-office capabilities within Finance, HR, Risk, and Corporate services domains.
+Establishing internal business architecture consulting group to directly engage with IT and business partners to develop leading practices.
+Contributor to firm-wide capability workgroups advocating for optimized alignment of said capabilities.

 ## Chair, Board of Directors
 **Total Concussion Management 07/2019 - 07/2021**